dfcastellanos/MEPLS/doc/tutorial/step1.md

    example::element::Scalar<dim> element(conf, generator);
 ```

-@note the element stores a reference to the generator, which is expected
+@note the element stores a reference to the random generator, which is expected
  to live during the entire life of the element.
 On the other hand, the configuration struct
  is copied and it could be destroyed safely after the element has been constructed.

 To access and modify the state of the element, we can set and get the value of
+its members as follows.
+Let `X` denote some of the elements members (that we will describe
-its members as follows: `element.X()` returns the value of member `X`, while `element.X(X_)`
+through this tutorial and the next ones).
+Then, `element.X()` returns the value of member `X`,
-sets the value `X_` to it.
-For example, to set the stress tensor of the element, first we create
+while `element.X(X_)` sets the value `X_` to it.
+For example, to set the stress tensor of the
-it, specify the value of its components and then we pass it to the element.
-The same for the
+element, first we create it, specify the value of its components and then we pass it to the
-elastic properties:
+element.
+The same for the elastic properties:

 ```cpp
    // A dealII's rank-2 symmsetric tensor.
 In this case, the stress tensor dealii::SymmetricTensor<2,dim> stress;